lthms/soap.coffee-lthms/site/posts/StronglySpecifiedFunctionsRefine.md

 ```

 It's better and yet it can still be improved.
 Indeed, according to its type,
-`pop`{.coq} returns “some list”.
+`pop`{.coq} returns “some list.”
 As a matter of fact, `pop`{.coq} returns “the
-same list without its first argument”.
+same list without its first argument.”
 It is possible to write
-such precise definition thanks to sigma-types, defined as:
+such precise definition thanks to sigma types, defined as:

 ```coq
 Inductive sig (A : Type) (P : A -> Prop) : Type :=
   exist : forall (x : A), P x -> sig P.
 ```

-Rather that `sig A p`{.coq}, sigma-types can be written using the
+Rather than `sig A p`{.coq}, sigma-types can be written using the
 notation `{ a | P }`{.coq}.
 They express subsets, and can be used to constraint
 arguments and results of functions.

-We finally propose a strongly-specified definition of `pop`{.coq}.
+We finally propose a strongly specified definition of `pop`{.coq}.

 ```coq
 Definition pop {a} (l : list a | ~ empty l)